bryantdo/LightsCameraAction/README.md

 To get this working ASAP:

 1. Download and install Micro-Manager (https://www.micro-manager.org/)
-2. Download and install Java SDK for your platform (http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html), preferentially Java version 1.7 but newer versions /should/ work, as long as the caveats uner Assumptions, above, are heeded.
+2. Download and install Java SDK for your platform (http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html), preferentially Java version 1.6 but newer versions *should* work, as long as the caveats uner Assumptions, above, are heeded.
 Specifically, the versions of java used to compile the plugin, and run Micro-Manager, must match.
 3. Download and install NetBeans (https://netbeans.org/)
 4. Clone this repository with the command git clone https://github.com/bryantdo/LightsCameraAction.git
 5. Open NetBeans, then file menu -> open project -> open the cloned git repo